Training Evaluation Forms

 What is a Training Evaluation Form?

 A training evaluation form is a tool used by people development managers and human resource professionals to systematically collect feedback from trainers and trainees.
 It is also used to identify skill gaps of employees in order to make training activities and the overall experience better.
-Training evaluation forms usually encompass training content, trainer expertise, and trainee insights such as what they liked the most about the program and what can be improved on the training structure, format, or materials.
+Training evaluation forms and training feedback forms usually encompass training content, trainer expertise, and trainee insights such as what they liked the most about the program and what can be improved on the training structure, format, or materials.

 How to Get Feedback After Training

-The main objective of training feedback or training evaluation forms is to provide insight on how effective the training program was in achieving set goals—not necessarily to provide feedback on the participants and how they fared during the said program.
+The main objective of training feedback or training evaluation forms is to provide insight into how effective the training program was in achieving set goals—not necessarily to provide feedback on the participants and how they fared during the said program.
 Aside from questions regarding satisfaction with the program, it is also vital to ask about things that participants want to change or add to it.
-Creating an effective training program will depend on a number of factors, but the 10 tips below will help drive any training program in the right direction.

 • Keep it short.
 If possible, limit the training evaluation form to a single page that would take no more than five minutes to complete.